applied-systems-biology/J2O/README.md

 ### RUNNING JOBS

 In this section you will find a list of all the JIPipe jobs currently running on the server that were initiated by the current user.
-By clicking the red ✖ next to the job UID you can terminate the associated job.
+They can be identified by the time and date of execution and the name of the associated .jip file.
+By clicking the red ✖ next to the entry you can terminate the associated job.

 ![Job section](./assets/images/RunningJobsSection.png)